Dev-kami/the-wild-oasis/README.md

 # The Wild Oasis

-Blossom's Project.
-Built with React query and Supabase
+Blossom's Project, Built with React query and Supabase.